 For organizations prioritizing customer identity management, consider platforms specifically designed for customer-facing applications:

-• Revenue features: Consider platforms that connect identity to business outcomes through premium memberships and ID-based campaigns
+- Revenue features: Consider platforms that connect identity to digital sales growth through premium memberships and ID-based campaigns

 Evaluation Criteria